atmsillinois/uiuc-atmos-computing/docs/source/python.rst

     bash Anaconda-latest-Linux-x86_64.sh

-Accep the policy
+Accept the policy

-Specify where to install it
+Specify where you want to install it.

 And activate it.

-You may have to source .bashrc to get it to work initially.
+You may have to ``source .bashrc`` or ``source .modules7`` to get it to work initially.

 You will be in the base environment.

 Managing environments
 ---------------------